-Two-dimensional Problems: Plane strain and Plane stress.
+Two-dimensional Problems : Plane strain and Plane stress.
 Generalized plane stress.
 Airy stress function for plane strain problems.
-General solutions of a functions.
+General solutions of a Biharmonic equation using Fourier transform as well as in terms of two analytic functions.
 Stresses and displacements in terms of complex potentials.
-Problems of semi-infinite solids with displacements or stresses prescribed on the plane boundary.
 Thick walled tube under external and internal pressures.
 Rotating shaft.